Mr-Wood-CS/Higher-Computing-Science-MD-Files/docs/index.md

 <h2 style="text-align:center;">Welcome to SQA Higher Computer Science!</h2>

-This course will introduce you to the exciting world of technology, where you’ll learn how computers work, how to design software, and how to manage data.
-We’ll cover three main units: **Software Design and Development**, **Computer Systems**, and **Database Design and Development**.
+The SQA National Higher Computer Science course is an exciting program that will help you develop essential skills and knowledge in the world of technology.
+The course is divided into three main units: Software Design and Development, Computer Systems, and Database Design and Development.

-In **Software Design and Development**, you’ll learn how to think like a programmer, creating and testing programs to solve problems.
-We’ll explore coding basics, developing your skills to write and troubleshoot code effectively.
+In Software Design and Development, you'll learn how to design, write, and test programs, which will help you solve real-world problems through coding.
+This is where you start to think like a programmer and use logic to create solutions.

-The **Computer Systems** unit dives into what’s inside a computer and how it works.
-You’ll learn about hardware, software, and how they work together, along with a look into how data is stored and processed.
+The Computer Systems unit will help you understand how computers work, from the hardware components to the software they run.
+You’ll explore the physical parts of a computer, such as the CPU and memory, as well as the different ways information is stored and processed.

-Finally, in **Database Design and Development**, you’ll learn how information is organized and stored.
-You’ll create and manage databases, making it easy to store and access data effectively.
+Finally, in Database Design and Development, you’ll learn to design and manage databases, which are used everywhere to organize and retrieve information.
+This unit will give you the skills to handle data efficiently and understand how information is managed in real-world applications.

-By the end, you’ll have a solid foundation in computer science, ready to explore more advanced topics or pursue a career in tech.
+Each unit will build your skills, preparing you for further study or careers in technology, software development, cybersecurity, and many other fields.